-Uber released a free downloadable content package for the Xbox 360 version on December 1, 2010 (and will include it in the PC version) called the "Spunky Cola Special", which includes a new Crossfire arena, two new Blitz arenas (one including a new Blitz scenario), new game options for private matches (including class limits), a prestige system similar to Call of Duty 4: Modern Warfare, new ProTags/Career Milestones, clan tags, and a new random drop item (Churros, which give an instant burst of health and skill regeneration), as well as various bug fixes and balance changes.
+The game was later updated on December 1, 2010 to include new arenas, new game options for private matches (such as Class limits), a prestige system similar to Call of Duty 4: Modern Warfare, new ProTags/Career Milestones, clan tags, and a new random drop item (Churros, which give an instant burst of health and skill regeneration), as well as various bug fixes and balance changes.
+The game was later ported to the PC (digital released by Uber via Steam) on January 24, 2011, adding both dedicated server support and a level editor.
+Early adopters of the PC version were given cross-promotional content with Team Fortress 2.
+The game later received a PC-exclusive free-to-play sequel in 2012, titled Super Monday Night Combat.

 The focus on Monday Night Combat is to protect your "Moneyball" from enemy computer-controlled robots.
 There are two game modes: Blitz and Crossfire.
 They can be played on two player-split screen on the same Xbox 360 console, both online and offline.
 The second player can play as a Guest online and does not need a paid Xbox Live gamertag.